bkiers/Curta/README.md

 ## Installation

-Either checkout this repository and run: `mvn install`, or download a pre build [JAR file](https://github.com/bkiers/Curta/tree/master/builds) directly and add it to your project's classpath.
+Clone this repository and run: `mvn install` which will create a JAR of Curta in your local Maven repository, as well as in the project's `target/` folder.

 ## Quick demo